0xKoda/mai/README.md

 A powerful desktop chat application that runs AI models locally, built with Electron, SvelteKit, and WebLLM.

+Select and run any model from [MLC.AI Models](https://mlc.ai/models) locally on your device.

 ## Overview

 MAI is a desktop application designed to provide AI assistance while respecting your privacy.
 All AI processing happens locally on your machine without sending your data to external servers.